Time is our enemy: Much of our audio and video history is disintegrating, slowly turning to unrecognizable, unplayable, unusable garbage.

 Step 3: Preparation For Restoration & Digital Archiving

-Careful preparation is key to retrieving the maximum amount of audio information from any piece of original source material.
+Careful preparation is key to retrieving the maximum amount of audio or video information from any piece of original source material.
 To prevent “shedding” in tapes, the tape must be dehydrated before it is played.

 The tape also must be carefully examined for visible imperfections and old or bad splices.
 These imperfections must be corrected before moving on to the actual dehydration process, which is accomplished using a proprietary system developed by DDS Enterprises.
 This dehydration process ensures that the tape will be playable without shedding, so the transfer from analog to digital produces minimum loss of the original source material.
 It cannot be emphasized enough how important these steps are to the accurate archival process.
 The overriding goal is to make an exact digital copy of the original, preserving all the information stored on the tape.